Ghilt/Listen/README.md

 * STRING - The language does not differentiate between chars and strings.
 * NUMBER - The language does not make a big fuzz about the difference of Integer and Doubles, It converts happily from and to.
 * BOOL - Everything can be interpreted as a boolean
-* LIST_TYPE - Lists
+* LIST_TYPE - Lists, all lists and values are immutable

 A program resolves step by step and uses its type system to decide what it can resolve.

-    // β - is the toInt function, it turns anything to an int 1+"hi there"β
+    // § - is the toInt function, it turns anything to an int 1+"hi there"§

-If the `+` and `β` above have the same precedence, the `+` should be executed first, but it is skipped since the type of its second argument is of the wrong type.
+If the `+` and `§` above have the same precedence, the `+` should be executed first, but it is skipped since the type of its second argument is of the wrong type.
 So the string will be converted to an int and then the addition will happen.

 ## Context Functions